Getting Started

 Colors

-<button bg="var(--accent)">Accent Button</button>
+<button class="form-button btn-primary">Accent Button</button>

-<button bg="var(--success)">Success Button</button>
+<button class="form-button btn-success">Success Button</button>

-<button bg="var(--error)">Error Button</button>
+<button class="form-button btn-error">Error Button</button>

 Typography